sreejith1999/Price_Foreteller_for_preowned_cars/README.md

 The brand and model of the car.

 ### Location
-The location in which the car is being sold or is available for purchase.
+The location from where the car was bought.

 ### Year
 The year or edition of the model.